 "Asgard's citizens?
 The freak's a wizard, not a god!
 I would know, I knew his parents," Vernon said, before he could stop himself.
 The temperature dropped, then a very familiar voice came over the intercom.

 "Did that useless fat arse just call my son a freak?"
 James Potter said slowly, sounding as if he was beyond rage and into the oceans of calm, calculated fury beyond.
 "Sorry your majesty."

-"No offence is taken by your language, my Royal Cousin of Asgard," her majesty replied.
+"No offence is taken by your language, Thor," her majesty replied.
 "We understand what it is like to want to protect one's children."

 "Mr Potter, I understand your anger –" the Prime Minister said, then there was a loud crash.
 "Bugger.
 He's gone.
 Stark, I'm willing to bet the next election that he's coming your way."

 "Oh Christ," Stark said.
 "Yeah, you're right, he's coming this way.
 He'll be here in about sixty seconds."